Joe Bugel

-Joseph John Bugel (March 10, 1940 – June 28, 2020) was an American football coach in the National Football League (NFL).
+Joseph John Bugel (March 10, 1940 – June 28, 2020) was an American professional football coach in the National Football League (NFL).
 For many years, he was acknowledged as the greatest offensive line coach in the league, particularly with the Washington Redskins under head coach Joe Gibbs in the 1980s.
 He was the architect behind "The Hogs", the Redskins' dominant offensive line that helped lead them to three Super Bowl wins.